IcicleF/hrpc/README.md

 ## Caveats

 * Accept only [trivial types](https://en.cppreference.com/w/cpp/language/classes#Trivial_class)
-* Servers & clients must be homogeneous: hrpc is not equipped with a comprehensive (de)serialization library, and it only packs RPC args/return values into structs.
+* Servers & clients must be homogeneous: hrpc is not equipped with a full-featured (de)serialization library, and it only packs RPC args/return values into structs.
 Different endianness, address width, etc. can cause a disaster.

 ## Prerequisites